iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `signature[signatureValue]` as String, e.g. `5Hw1JWv4a6hZH5obtAshbbKZQAJK6h8YbEwZvdxgWCXSL81fvRYoMCjt22vaBtZewgGq641dqR31C27YhDusoo4N`: Actual signature.

-`timing` as JSON, e.g. `{...}`: A decorator to include timing information into a message.
+`timing` as JSON: A decorator to include timing information into a message.
 Fields defined below.

 `timing[out_time]` as ISO 8601 timestamp, e.g. `2069-04-20T13:37:00Z`: The timestamp when the message was emitted.